nus-cs2113-AY2122S1/ip/docs/README.md

 <a name="save"></a>
 ### Saving the data

-Jarvis' data are saved in the hard disk automatically after any command that changes the data.
+Jarvis' data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 <a name="summary"></a>
 ## Command Summary